danielscholl-osdu/search/docs/tutorial/SearchService.md

 - Divides the remaining content into individual words, called tokens.
 - Changes the tokens to lowercase.

 To better support a `precise` exact match, aggregation & sort on `text` field, an additional field is indexed (on kinds indexed after April 2021) for every `text` field, that is not analyzed (as per rules mentioned above).
 As an example, if record has a `text` field named `data.name`, then the indexer will add the non-analyzed field: `data.name.keyword`.
 Newly added `text` fields can be identified as: field-name.**keyword**.
+Also installations with keywordLower feature flag enabled have additional **keywordLower** field, allowing case agnostic precise search.

-__Note 1:__ The `keyword` field value can have a maximum of 256 characters, and only exact match is supported for this field, so a partial field value query will not return any response.
-If a `text` field is longer than 256 characters, then the `keyword` field will have only the first 256 characters.
+__Note 1:__ The `keyword` and `keywordLower` field value can have a maximum of 256 characters, and only exact match is supported for this field, so a partial field value query will not return any response.
+If a `text` field is longer than 256 characters, then both `keyword` and `keywordLower` fields will have only the first 256 characters.

 __Note 2__: `text` array fields indexed with `flattened` indexing hint are non-analyzed during indexing by default and do not require `keyword` subfield.
 Exact match, aggregations and sort queries on such fields do not require `keyword` suffix.